laravel/docs/cashier-paddle.md

         // ...
     }

-To determine if a user is on trial for a specific subscription type you may pass the type argument:
+To determine if a user is on trial for a specific subscription type, you may provide the type to the `onTrial` or `hasExpiredTrial` methods:

     if ($user->onTrial('default')) {
         // ...